bcbio/bcbio-nextgen/docs/contents/configuration.rst

     array data or reference materials.
 - ``validate_regions`` A BED file of regions to evaluate in.
 This defines specific regions covered by the ``validate`` VCF  file.
+- ``validate_genome_build``: Genome build of the validation file, if different than the samples genome build.
+Helps manage hg19/GRCh37 chromosome naming differences.
 -  ``variant_regions`` BED file of regions to call variants in.
 -  ``mark_duplicates`` Identify and remove variants [false, true]
 -  ``recalibrate`` Perform variant recalibration [true, false]